baliola/Medblock/README.md

    ```

 ### Initial Setup

-To set up the environment, execute the `setup.sh` script.
+To set up the environment, execute the `./canister/setup.sh` script.
 This script automates the following tasks:

 - Verifies the installation of the required tools.
 - Creates unique canister IDs for each registry.